Welcome back to the Rush Limb Law Program, 1-800-282-2882.

 I've reached a break.

-All right, let me come back with the good news of what is working.
+Let me come back with the good news of what is working.

 I know this is so rare a moment.

-You may want to just pause, call your friends, gather around, hold hands, and think for a moment, just mmm, oh, and try to get the fact that we're now going to vibe you with it's a little California talk there.
+You may want to just pause, call your friends, gather around, hold hands, and think for a moment, just om, and try to get the fact that we're now going to vibe you with, it's a little California talk there, vibe you with some good news.

-I'm Roger Hedgecock, in for Rush after this.
+I'm Roger Hedgecock in for Rush After This.

 Welcome back to the Rush Limbaugh program here at the EIB Network.

-Filled in for rush today and tomorrow and having a lot of fun.
+Roger Hedgecock from KOGO Radio in San Diego filling in for Rush today and tomorrow and having a lot of fun.

-I know what rush means now, having more fun than a human being should have.
+I know what Rush means now, having more fun than a human being should have.

-And uh and here was um uh here was a coming out of Texas, a governor of Texas saying, look, uh, you can emphasize the basics, you can improve education, you can create a more literate generation than we have been doing.
+And here was coming out of Texas, a governor of Texas saying, look, you can emphasize the basics.

 Public education doesn't need to fail, which it demonstrably is.